FuturistAcoustics/EasyComputerVision/README.md

 </p>

 # EasyComputerVision
 EasyComputerVision is a Unity plugin that integrates [Barracuda](https://docs.unity3d.com/Packages/com.unity.barracuda@3.0/manual/TensorHandling.html) with a code-free interface to offer an easy way to run ML/DL computer vision models inside the Unity Game Engine.
-It allows you to use Barracuda code-free and currently provides an easy method for image classification (with more use-cases come).
+It allows you to use Barracuda code-free and currently provides an easy method for image classification (with more use-cases to come).
 Simply create an in-game camera or use your webcam and add an ONNX model to your project to easily run a model.
 EasyComputerVision is created by [Futurist Acoustics](https://futuristacoustics.com/).

 [Purchase EasyComputerVision on the Unity Asset Store](https://u3d.as/37DT)